VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 `addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with [virtual files](https://www.youtube.com/watch?v=4h7yCZt231Y), only real ones, i.e. file that contains from bytes of data.
 `OPEN_DOCUMENT_REQUEST_CODE` - id of request, we use this number to understand which request caused given result.

-User will see system UI where all real files available to pick:
+User will see system UI where all real files available to pick *(as you can see google slides file are virtual and not available for picking)*:

-{% include image.html src="all-files-example" alt="Example of all files" %}
+{% include image.html src="all-files-example" alt="Example of all files" width='400px'%}

 ### Get the bytes {#get_the_bytes}